 Clearly I have not developed from scratch this model architecture, is derived from the original attention paper, plus some other sources, like karpathy's videos and also deep learning books.
 It's pretty easy, nothing too complicated, I just want to graps the fundamentals, so it's deliberately written in clanky python and pytorch, nothing that must be taken for serious.

-Now we can see some example of this custom gpt at work.
+Now we can look at some examples of this custom GPT at work.

 SumGPT